 Completion of the University Writing Requirement is based on the Roosevelt University Assessment placement test.

-Students in both the BSHTM and the BPS/HTM may apply for assessment of life experience and for the concomitant academic credit within the hospitality and tourism management program.
-This process entails submitting a written portfolio based on the content of a current course in hospitality and tourism management and also supported by the student’s resume.
-A faculty member with expertise in the selected subject area will review the portfolio and recommend the number of semester hours to be awarded.
-The hospitality and tourism program director and the dean of the Evelyn T. Stone College of Professional Studies also provide approval for granting credit.
+Students in the BSHTM may apply for assessment of life experience and for the concomitant academic credit within the hospitality and tourism management program.
 Before credit for prior or experiential learning is officially awarded, students must complete 12 semester hours at Roosevelt University.
 The total number of credits awarded through portfolio assessment is limited.

-To receive further information about the bachelor’s degree options in Hospitality & Tourism Management, please contact Donna DeMille, email@example.com, assistant director, School of Hospitality and Tourism Management.
+To receive further information about the Bachelor of Science in Hospitality & Tourism Management, please contact Donna DeMille, firstname.lastname@example.org, assistant director, School of Hospitality and Tourism Management.

 Nine (9) Semester hours, the following three courses; plus, prerequisite HOSM 210 Front Office Management.
 No transfer credit allowed.
 Minimum grade of C in all classes to qualify.
 No waivers or substitutions.